rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Simple vs Easy

-If you have looked at my [TypeScript types](/tags/TypeScript-Notes.html) series, you have seen me write about it [before](2022-03-13-ts-types-part6.html#about-simplicity).
+If you have looked at my [TypeScript types](/tags/TypeScript-Notes.html) series, you have seen me [write about it already](2022-03-13-ts-types-part6.html#about-simplicity).
 I do not claim that my definitions are the only correct way that these terms should be interpreted.
 However, I have seen other programmers use a similar disambiguation so I am including it here.

 I consider the terms simple and easy to have a different meaning.
-Easy: The low barrier to entry (e.g. easy programming concepts).
+Easy: A low barrier to entry (e.g. easy programming concepts).
 Hard is the opposite of easy and implies a high learning curve.
 Simple: Low effort to *correctly* reason about (e.g. code written using learned concepts).
 Complex is the opposite of simple (e.g. code that is hard to understand).
 The term "arbitrary complexity" fits this definition very well.

 Easy means fewer prerequisites and implies low germane load, hard means many prerequisites.